Himalaya Wellness Company: History

 The company moved to Bombay (Mumbai) in the 1950s.
 In 1955, it launched 'Liv.52', a hepato-protective, that became the flagship product of the company.

 In 1975, Meraj Manal, Mohammad Manal's son, started a manufacturing unit in Bangalore, which helped the company grow its manufacturing capacity as well as to globalise.

 Global markets

 In 1996, the company entered the US market following the introduction of the Dietary Supplement Health and Education Act of 1994.
-It then expanded into other countries.
+The company then expanded into other countries.

 As of 2015, the company sold its products in 91 countries with about 50% of its revenue from outside India.
 The company has a presence in 106 countries.

 Products

-Himalaya Herbal Healthcare has a very wide range of products, which include "pharmaceuticals, personal care, baby care, well-being, nutrition and animal health products."
+Himalaya Herbal Healthcare has a very wide range of products, which include "pharmaceuticals, personal care, baby care, well-being, nutrition and animal health products.".
 The company has more than 290 researchers that utilise Ayurvedic herbs and minerals.

-Himalaya Neem face wash brand is reportedly the second biggest in India.
+Also, Himalaya Neem face wash brand is reportedly the second biggest in India.
 Mothercare products were launched in 2016.

+Controversies

+In September 2023, Himalaya Wellness, represented by Udaya Holla of Holla & Holla, obtained an ex parte injunction order against Cyriac Abby Philips, who is known for sharing his critical views on alternative medicine on social media.
+The advocates alleged that Philips' social media posts had negatively affected the profits of Himalaya Wellness and that he was being funded by modern medicine companies.
+The injunction issued by a Bangalore civil court required Twitter to restrict access to Philips' account, which was consequently withheld in India.
+The court order also prohibited Philips from sharing any negative content about Himalaya Wellness.
+Legal experts criticized the order as disproportionate, pointing out that ex parte injunctions are reserved for truly exceptional circumstances where informing the defendant would lead to significant and irreparable harm to the plaintiff, and a tweet does not qualify as such.
+Philips maintained that his claims against the Himalaya Wellness Company's products, like Liv.
+52, were backed by scientific evidence.
+In October 2023, the Karnataka High Court ordered reinstatement of Philips' Twitter account after he deleted his nine tweets about Himalaya Wellness.